SeanGreenbaum/Azure-VMCompute/README.md

         - Number of Data Disks: Enter the number of data disks to be added to the VM
         - Data Disk host Caching: None/ReadOnly/ReadWrite
         - Size of data disks: Enter the size (in GB).
 All disks will be created of the same size.

+### VM Networking subsection
+- Virtual Network Name: Select the Virtual Network from the drop down menu.
+Click Create New if creating a new Virtual Network.
+    - If creating a new Virtual network it will be added to the Resource Group of the deployment.
+- VNet Subnet Name: Select the Subnet from the drop down menu.
+- Accelerated Networking: Enable if VM sku supports.
+Disabled by default

 ### VM Software subsection
 - Admin Username: This is the username of the built in admin account